StatisticalProgramming/jekyll-now/about.md

 permalink: /about/
 ---

 I am currently an assistant prefessor of quantitative methods in the college of education at Auburn University.
+In addition to teaching classes in quantitative methods, I have an active research program.

 ### More Information